s-vivien/CGBenchmark/README.md

 - seed=586660547
 - seed=410110611

-# Cooldown between every match, 20 is the minimum to avoid CG's limitation
-# /!\ WARNING /!\ : During the Spring-Challenge-2021, the restrictions on CG's side are much stronger, expect a few errors with that cooldown
-requestCooldown: 20

 # [0, N] forced start position at N
 # -1 : Each seed is played with every starting positions configuration.
 (Works only with fixed seed list).
 #       In 1v1, it will generate 2 games, 6 games in 1v2 and 24 games in 1v3.
 Best suited for non symmetrical and/or turn-based games.